-7. Add a reference to DHI.MikeBasin.Engine.dll.
-This reference is located in a subfolder, which, for windows machines is located in the bin folder or in the GAC (global assembly cache) folder:
+- 7. Add a reference to DHI.MikeBasin.Engine.dll, DHI.MikeBasin.Common.dll (also needed most of the times), and DHI.Mike.Install.dll.
+This reference is located in a subfolder, which, for windows machines is located in the bin folder or in the GAC (global assembly cache) folder: - C:\Program Files (x86)\DHI\YEAR\Bin\x64, and C:\Windows\Microsoft.NET\assembly\GAC_MSIL\DHI.Mike.Install,

-C:\Program Files (x86)\DHI\2017\Bin\x64, or C:\WINDOWS\Microsoft.NET\assembly\GAC_64\DHI.MikeBasin.Engine\
+Where YEAR should correspond to the year of the MIKE version you have installed.
 Your Visual Studio project reference list may look something like this: